 - Multi-media production, including short videos, podcasts and web features

 - Development, management and recruitment for working groups, task forces and

 - Expert facilitation for meetings,workshops, or focus groups

-Miriam Salerno is Co-Founder of POET and a Senior Public Engagement and Outreach Specialist at the Bloustein School.
-She has over 15 years of experience in communications and energy/environmental policy, and has worked extensively in both the public and nonprofit sectors.
-Since joining the Bloustein School in 2011, Miriam has managed extensive stakeholder and public engagement efforts for a variety projects and clients, including Together North Jersey, NJTPA and NJDEP.
-She also has extensive experience is public relations and public affairs, including managing advocacy campaigns, in-house corporate communications, and Congressional affairs.
+Miriam Salerno is Co-Founder of Rutgers POET and a Senior Public Engagement and Outreach Specialist at the Bloustein School.
+She has almost 20 years of experience in communications and energy/environmental policy and has worked extensively in both the public and nonprofit sectors.
+Since joining the Bloustein School in 2011, Miriam has managed extensive stakeholder and public engagement efforts for a variety of projects and clients, including Together North Jersey, NJTPA, and NJDEP.
+She also has extensive experience in public relations and public affairs, including managing advocacy campaigns, in-house corporate communications, and Congressional affairs.
 She holds a Master’s Degree in International Environmental Policy and International Development from The Johns Hopkins University – School of Advanced International Studies (SAIS).

 POET is providing Middlesex County with overall public involvement and stakeholder engagement support for DESTINATION 2040, Master Plan update for the county.
 POET developed a public involvement plan which includes deployment of a variety of engagement strategies such as face to face, meeting in a box, and online engagement.
 Through this partnership, Middlesex County is committed to extensive outreach to obtain feedback from those who live and work in Middlesex County to inform priorities for the Master Plan.
 POET is also providing technical assistance and support by training county staff and facilitating and supporting stakeholder meetings.